Dimast0/DevOps_online_Kyiv_2021Q2/m2/task2.2/readme.md

 **Dmytro Steblyna**

-Firstly, I sregistered an AWS Free Tier account.
+Firstly, I registered an AWS Free Tier account.
 Then I started an Amazon Linux VM with Amazon Lightsail and connected to it.

 <p><img src="screenshots/1.png" width="800"/></p>